bashrc2/AberMUSH/README.md

-stow                                    - Free your hands of items wear [item]                             - Wear an item remove/unwear [item]                    - Remove a worn item
+stow                                    - Free your hands of items wear [item]                             - Wear an item remove/unwear [item]                    - Remove a worn item open [item]                             - Open an item or door close [item]                            - Close an item or door
 ```

 ## Witch Commands